 The announced travel regulations incurred after a survey of approximately 200 countries worldwide by the U.S. Department of Homeland Security (DHS).
 The focus of the review was to see whether the respective countries were able to meet the information exchange required by the U.S. authorities to combat terrorism and similar threats.
 In addition, an assessment was made as to whether these countries posed a threat and whether these countries themselves adequately counter terrorists or other threats.

-This review concluded that eight countries currently do not meet the requirements of the U.S. government.
+This review concluded that seven countries currently do not meet the requirements of the U.S. government.
 As a result, President Trump is now imposing further restrictions on the nationals of the countries concerned.

 The U.S. Department of State provides a chart of all affected countries on their official website.